- Practice Areas

 Unfortunately, not all doctors provide the standard of care you expect.

 Did you suffer medical malpractice due to the negligence of a medical care provider, whether it was at the hands of a doctor or another member of a hospital staff?
 Gomez Trial Attorneys can help you better understand the compensation you deserve.
-Contact us today at (619) 237-3490 to learn more about your legal rights following a medical malpractice event.
+Contact the San Bernardino Medical Malpractice Lawyer today at (619) 237-3490 to learn more about your legal rights following a medical malpractice event.

 Medical malpractice occurs when a medical care provider causes an injury to a patient through negligence.
 Most medical malpractice cases do not occur due to deliberate error or malice on the part of the physician or care provider, but rather by a care provider who does not take the necessary steps to properly diagnose, treat, and care for a patient.
 Medical malpractice can occur due to several types of negligence.